All the news stories from November 2017

 Goals from Will De Havilland and Sido Jombati saw Wanderers end their 2017/18 Football League Trophy campaign on a winning note with a 2-0 victory over a West Ham U21 side at Adams Park.
 With six changes to the side that had beaten Yeovil the previous weekend, it was De Havilland who opened the scoring on 32 minutes when he flicked in a header off the far post from Sam Saunders cross from the right.
 Jombati secured the win with a near strike on 55 minutes when he chested down a ball in from the left before volleying past the West Ham 'keeper from 10 yards.
 The tie was watched by an attendance of 699 - the lowest ever for a competitive match at Adams Park.
 The previous low was 771 in the same competition versus Bristol Rovers in September 2011.

-Wycombe 2 West Ham U21 0 - stats and reaction to follow
+Final Score: Wycombe 2 West Ham U21 0

 (Saturday 25th November 2017)